Dear J K Rowling

 You dehumanise us.

-You castigate us as if an anonymous mass, the lumpen prolitariat who have no outlet of political expression except through the perfidious internet.
-If Cameron and Osborne can be condemned for pontificating from Mount Olympus so can you, though you couch your opinion with meaningless good wishes for a happy outcome to the Referendum.
+You castigate us as if an anonymous mass, the lumpen proletariat who have no outlet of political expression except through the perfidious internet.
+If Cameron and Osborne, May and Johnson are to be condemned for pontificating from Mount Olympus so can you, though you couch your opinion with meaningless good wishes for a happy outcome to Scotland’s future.

 I want good governance for Scotland, for and by the people of Scotland.

 You are very welcome to be part of it, but not to demoralise our idealism and our hope.
-Put simply, I think you have made a fool of yourself.
-You have done your reputation considerable harm.
+Put simply, I think you have done your reputation considerable harm.
 Then again, being unaccountably wealthy you might answer, you don’t care.
 You are too rich to feel insulted.
-You are, after all, one of the elite.
+You are now one of the elite.